Alien-Eye/BalanceBall2-PrivacyPolicy/index.md

   - Google Play Games is a platform that provides a variety of game services, including player identity.
 We use it with Unity Authentication to authenticate players.
   - Google Play Games collects usersâ€™ personal identifiers, analytics data, and diagnostics data for app functionality and analytics.
   - Data is encrypted in transit.
-  - Users can delete their data for an individual game or delete their account and all associated games' data collected by Google through their [Play Games profile](https://support.google.com/googleplay/answer/9130646?hl=en-EN)
+  - Users can delete their data for an individual game or delete their account and all associated games' data collected by Google through their Play Games profile.
+For more information, visit the [Play Games Data Deletion help website](https://support.google.com/googleplay/answer/9130646?hl=en-EN)
   - For more information on the privacy practices of Google Play Games, please visit the [Google Privacy Policy website](https://policies.google.com/privacy?hl=en)